 Who are the parties in the supply chain?

-Any person with an influence and/or control in the transport chain is a ‘party’ and includes, but is not limited to:
+A person who is a party in the chain of responsibility includes, but is not limited to:

 - corporations, partnerships, unincorporated associations or other bodies corporate